xcore/sc_sdram_burst/app_sdram_demo/doc_quickstart/quickstart.rst

 Next Steps
 ++++++++++

 Now that the demo has been run you could try and adjust the ``BUF_WORDS`` setting.
-Note, if you try to allocate more than 64KB of internal XCore memory then the demo will not compile as the Xcore wont be able to hold the image.
+Note, if you try to allocate more than 64KB of internal xCORE memory then the demo will not compile as the xCORE wont be able to hold the image.

 Look at the Code
 ................